So, what’s next? How do you know your loved one needs overnight care?

 These facilities target seniors suffering from terminal illnesses.
 The seniors in these facilities may not even live more than six months, targeting more comfort than medical treatment.

 The common medical services in these facilities are spiritual and emotional counseling, speech and physical, occupational therapy, therapies, and medications for pain reduction.
-Some hospice providers serve patients in their homes as well.
+Some hospice providers serve patients in assisted living centers, nursing homes, as well as in their homes.

 3. In-Home Care